NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

             // increment slot and continue to the next record slot }

-        // let cond be a variable of int type
-        // it will store if the given condition is satisfied based on the comparison

         // compare record's attribute value to the the given attrVal as below:
         /*
             firstly get the attribute offset for the attrName attribute